 OPENROUTER_API_KEY=your_openrouter_api_key_here

-Build and start the server with these commands:
+Build and start the server:

 npm run build